platformsh/platformsh-docs/src/languages/php.md

             protocol: http
 ```

 The above configuration will execute the `run.php` script in the application root when the container starts using the PHP-CLI SAPI, just before the deploy hook runs, but will *not* launch PHP-FPM.
-It will also tell the front-controller (Nginx) to connect to your application via a TCP socket, which will be specified in the 'PORT' environment variable.
+It will also tell the front-controller (Nginx) to connect to your application via a TCP socket, which will be specified in the `PORT` environment variable.

 If not specified, the effective default start command varies by PHP version: